Former Broncos, Falcons, Giants coach Dan Reeves dies at 77

 Daniel Edward Reeves was born in Rome, Georgia, but grew up in the Americus, in the southwestern part of the state, where he played football, basketball and baseball in high school.

-Reeves played collegiately at South Carolina, where he was a three-year starter at quarterback from 1962-64 and also played baseball for the Gamecocks.
+Reeves attended college at South Carolina, where he was a three-year starter at quarterback from 1962-64 and also played baseball for the Gamecocks.

 Better known as a runner than a passer, Reeves was not drafted after college.
 He signed a free-agent deal with the Cowboys, who initially wanted him to play safety but wound up moving him to running back.